BinTianqi/OwnDroid/Readme-en.md

 ### Description

-Use Device admin and Device owner privilege to fully manage your Android device.
+Use Device admin and Device owner privilege to take full control of your device.

-I'm renaming this app, from "Android Owner" to "OwnDroid".

-- [x] rename app
-- [ ] update guide
-- [ ] rename repo
+This app is renamed to "OwnDroid" from "Android Owner".

 ### Advantage